United Nations International School: Curriculum

-In the formative years, UNIS offers a school-designed curriculum, from Kindergarten (JA, in UNIS) to the 12th Grade (T4), in which elementary school (junior school, in UNIS), middle school and high school (tut house) students enroll for the International Baccalaureate Diploma (IBDP) or IB Courses, where a wide range of subjects are offered.
+In the formative years, UNIS offered a school-designed curriculum, from Kindergarten (JA, in UNIS) to the 12th Grade (T4), in which elementary school (junior school, in UNIS), middle school and high school (tut house) students enroll for the International Baccalaureate Diploma (IBDP) or IB Courses.
 Within the framework of IB requirements, students have the possibility to choose from over two-hundred course combinations.

 Students are taught in relatively small classes, with averages of 17 children in Kindergarten, 17 in the 1st Grade (J1), 17 in the 2nd Grade (J2), 19 in Grades 3–4 (J3-J4) and 21 throughout middle and high school (M1-T4).
 Emphasis is placed on preparation for the IB exams during high school, for which virtually all seniors sit (full Diploma or Certificate).
-Children whose parents transfer from abroad to work for the United Nations, Missions to the United Nations, and Consulates enjoy priority in terms of admission, but admission is not automatic.
+Children whose parents transfer from abroad to work for the United Nations, Missions to the United Nations, and Consulates have priority in terms of admission, but admission is not automatic.
 All children are required to be interviewed and assessed in-person at UNIS, in addition to consideration of official school reports, if any.

+The main language used in the school is English, and all students study either French or Spanish from Kindergarten to the 12th Grade.
+Students are required to pursue a third language from the 7th Grade to the 12th Grade (Arabic, French, Chinese, German, Italian, Japanese, or Spanish).
+Additional languages can be studied by students within and external to the school during the weekend or after school during the school week.
+The school's current executive director is Dr. Dan Brenner.

 The AEFE categorizes this school as a French international school.